 When doctors believe the patient under a 5150 hold remains a danger to themselves or others or suffers from a grave disability, they can seek a 5250 hold, keeping the patient in the facility for an additional 14 days.
 During this hold, patients may receive intensive treatment.

 The patient has the right to a Certification Review Hearing, which must be held within four days of the 5250 notification, to fight the additional hold.
-A California mental health lawyer can prepare the patient for the hearing, challenge the facility’s position, and offer evidence to show the patient’s condition does not warrant this extended involuntary detainment.
+A 5250 lawyer in Los Angeles can prepare the patient for the hearing, challenge the facility’s position, and offer evidence to show the patient’s condition does not warrant this extended involuntary detainment.

 Get Answers, Guidance, and Protection